Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     }
     ```

-# Step 3 - Add Diagnostic settings and RBAC
+# Step 3 - Add diagnostic settings and RBAC

 There are also a few other features you can enable easily.
 For example `RBAC` & `DiagnosticSettings` for your resources.